Sudden sensorineural hearing loss – Sudden Deafness

 In many people we see, sudden or worsening deafness is not a symptom of its own.
 It comes among many other newly developing symptoms.
 For example, this is a type of story we hear:

-Above we describe people’s histories with problems of hearing loss and problems of sound sensitivity, autophony, misophonia.
-What we see are multiple causes of this problem.
+As we can see and as seen in the medical literature, people’s histories with problems of hearing loss and problems with sound sensitivity, autophony, and misophonia we see are multiple causes of this problem.

-A January 2023 paper in The Annals of otology, rhinology, and laryngology (12) suggested that tradition treatments for sudden hearing loss would show overall hearing “improvement rate of 41.4%, comprising complete recovery (13.3%), marked recovery (17.0%), and slight recovery (11.1%).”
+A January 2023 paper in The Annals of Otology, Rhinology, and Laryngology (1) suggested that if you properly accounted for worsening of symptoms because of age, degree of vertigo, the interval between onset and treatment, low-density lipoprotein level, and type of hearing loss, traditional treatments (as described below) for sudden hearing loss would show overall hearing “improvement rate of 41.4%, comprising complete recovery (13.3%), marked recovery (17.0%), and slight recovery (11.1%).”

 Concerns over ear drum injections: How accurate are patient outcomes for intratympanic steroid treatment of idiopathic sudden sensorineural hearing loss?